AlgoveraAI/handbook/blog/2022-07-21-Announcing Algovera Grants Round 4/index.md

 The following are the provisional dates for Round 4 of Algovera Grants:
 - 22nd of July - 6th of August = Application Open
-- 7th of August - 13th of August = Feedback on Applications & Claim Reputation NFTs (votes)
+- 7th of August - 11th of August = Feedback on Applications
+- 12th of August - 15th of August = Claim Reputation NFTs (votes)
-- 15th of August - 20th of August = Voting Period
+- 16th of August - 20th of August = Voting Period
 - 21st of August = Announce Winners